Azure/aksArc/preview/node-pools-bugbash/README.md

 - Collect logs for troubleshooting

 # Do you have hardware?
-If you have hardware, follow [this document](https://github.com/Azure/aks-hci/blob/main/preview/node-pools-bugbash/node-pools-bug-bash-hardware.md) to create AKS clusters on your Azure Stack HCI/Windows Server cluster via Azure.
+If you have an Azure Stack HCI cluster, a Windows Server cluster or a single node Windows Server, follow [this document](https://github.com/Azure/aks-hci/blob/main/preview/node-pools-bugbash/node-pools-bug-bash-hardware.md) to create AKS clusters on your Azure Stack HCI/Windows Server cluster via Azure.

 # What to do if you do not have hardware?
 If you do not have hardware, follow [this document](https://github.com/Azure/aks-hci/blob/main/preview/node-pools-bugbash/node-pools-bugbash-azure-vm.md) to setup an Azure VM demo environment and then create AKS clusters on your Azure VM.